Enjoy this sample of the Introduction for Just Do This where I describe why I wrote the book and what my Methodology is.

 After you UNDERSTAND (assess), you PLAN (from a design) what you will then CHANGE, with the goal to MAINTAIN.
 Then, in maintaining, you will also discover new needs or requirements, which leads you back into Understand, Plan, Change, and back to Maintain.

-In our next article, we’ll dive deeper into what a methodology is – with more examples from the book, Just Do THIS!
+In our next article, we’ll dive deeper into what a methodology is – with more examples from the book, Just Do THIS, available now!